 Had Shawn been crazy enough to return to the island?

-When Stu bent to pick up the fallen newspaper, he saw the old photographs on the front of the local news section, pictures of Sherwood's Island Amusement Park at the height of its popularity.
+When Stu bent to pick up the fallen newspaper, he noticed several old photographs on the front of the local news section: pictures of Sherwood's Island Amusement Park at the height of its popularity.
 Women in long skirts strolled arm-in-arm with men in straw hats.
 Young women of the twenties vied for the coveted title of Miss Sherwood Island.
 Handsome soldiers danced with their sweethearts to the sound of Big Band music in the dance pavilion.
-Toddling baby-boomers, who would in later years flock to the large theme parks, were cutting their teeth on kiddy rides at Sherwood's Island.
+Toddling baby-boomers, who would in later years flock to the large theme parks with their multimillion dollar thrill rides, were cutting their teeth on kiddy rides at Sherwood's Island.

 Stu turned the page and saw several more photographs.
 These, however, were of an even earlier era.
-There was a picture of Oswald Frantz's campground, the "Little Coney" beach and hotel, the Sherwood Island Men's Club and lastly Judah Sherwood's home.
+There was a picture of Oswald Frantz's campground, the "Little Coney" beach, the Sherwood Island Men's Club and lastly Judah Sherwood's home.
 Stu read the caption below the oldest picture.

 Judah Sherwood (far left) died of pneumonia in 1870.
 His wife, Alice, (far right) was killed in the blaze that destroyed the family home.
 The tragic fire also claimed the lives of Sherwood's six children: (from left to right) Edwina, Seth, Bertram, Marta, Lily and Shawn.